 Child insurance plans are available both as market-linked ULIP plans and traditional endowment plans.
 A child insurance plan works like a life insurance plan although some plans terminate when the child attains either 18 years or 21 years of age depending on the plan and the insurer.

-Parents often wonder which child education plans suits the future needs of their children the best.
+Parents often wonder which child education plans suit the future needs of their children the best.
 While both child education plan types have their benefits, plans must be selected as per the risk profile of the parents.
-For example, low risk profile parents are better off opting for traditional endowment plans offering more secured returns compared to highly financially secure parents who can consider investment in ULIPs provided they are capable of managing the plans well.
+For example, low-risk profile parents are better off opting for traditional endowment plans offering more secured returns compared to highly financially secure parents who can consider investment in ULIPs provided they are capable of managing the plans well.

-Insurance experts across the spectrum recommend parents to check the various illustrations offered by each child education plan before choosing the most appropriate plan for their needs.
+Insurance experts across the spectrum recommend parents check the various illustrations offered by each child’s education plan before choosing the most appropriate plan for their needs.
 For example, a majority of illustrations given by child insurance plans suggest 4% or 8% return assumptions.
-For a best case scenario, the sooner you start investing in a child education’s plans, the better the chances for it to attain a substantial corpus for your child's education needs in the future.
+For a best-case scenario, the sooner you start investing in a child education’s plans, the better the chances for it to attain a substantial corpus for your child’s education needs in the future.

 - Child education plans offer a payout at maturity or within the policy tenure, ensuring a financial corpus for your child’s future education needs.

 - Child education plans also safeguard the child in the event of the death of the parent or policyholder during the policy tenure.

 - On average, a child education plan offers 10 times the premium paid over the policy tenure.

 Compare Child Plans Online and Give Your Child a Bright Future.